lacyyy/DZSimulator/README.md

 All third party software in this repo is accompanied by their corresponding license information.
 An exception from this is source code stemming from Valve Corp.'s [source-sdk-2013](https://github.com/ValveSoftware/source-sdk-2013): It's clearly marked with comments like *`// ---- start of source-sdk-2013 code ----`* and its "Source 1 SDK License" can be read in [LICENSES-THIRD-PARTY.txt](LICENSES-THIRD-PARTY.txt).

 DZSimulator uses some of the third party software present in this repo.
-Those that are used and require legal notices when distributed in **binary** form are listed in [LICENSES-THIRD-PARTY.txt](LICENSES-THIRD-PARTY.txt).
+Those that are used in final release builds and require legal notices when distributed in **binary** form are listed in [LICENSES-THIRD-PARTY.txt](LICENSES-THIRD-PARTY.txt).

 Most software in this repo is licensed under permissive licenses.
 One notable exception is source code stemming from [source-sdk-2013](https://github.com/ValveSoftware/source-sdk-2013) that is licensed under the "Source 1 SDK License", imposing a few restrictions, **including only being allowed to distribute your derived software for free!** You can read its full details in [LICENSES-THIRD-PARTY.txt](LICENSES-THIRD-PARTY.txt).